Looking at popular movies and TV shows and how they affected me.

 When you have a mental illness, it’s up to you to figure out what helps and what hurts.
 No matter where you stand on the issue, the most important thing is that you remember choosing life is always the right answer.

 No matter how bad things get, they can improve.
-Life can get so much better, but you have to keep fighting to see it.
+Have a pity party if you need to, but then get up and fight again.
+Life can get so much better, but you have to keep going to see it.

 Until next time, keep fighting.